AngryCarrot61/NUCLEO-H755ZI-Q_001/README.md

 # NUCLEO-H755ZI-Q_001

-Cores won't start anymore Nucleo-H755ZI-Q got brikked?
+I dead-locked two NUCLEO-H755ZI-Q boards, the cores didn't start anymore and I could not reflash them.

-I have made some simple program flashing LED's from both cores and sending data between the two cores using a struct that resided on the same memory space for both.
+I made a simple program flashing LED's from both cores and sending data between the two cores using a struct that resided on the same memory space for both.

 After adding some more peripherals, I suddenly got programming errors, like:

 "No STM32 targets found"

-I needed toi use STM32CubeProgrammer to erase the chip, where I only could connect using mode "Power down".
+I needed to use STM32CubeProgrammer to erase the chip, where I only could connect using mode "Power down".

-After this, I could download (Download verified successfully), but the cores do not start.
+After this, I could download (Download verified successfully), but the cores do not start, and the problem reappears, so some config must be wrong.

-After a few attempts, I again get these errrors.

 Starting server with the following options:
 Persistent Mode : Disabled